MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-asa-05.md

 ---
 title: Azure Spatial Anchors tutorials - 5.
 Azure Spatial Anchors for Android and iOS
-description: Complete this course to learn how to deploy a Unity project with Mixed Reality Toolkit and Azure Spatial Anchors to Android and iOS.
+description: Complete this course to learn how to deploy a Unity project with Mixed Reality Toolkit (MRTK) and Azure Spatial Anchors to Android and iOS.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 07/01/2020